SNDjango/server/README.md

-# testing
+# Server
-just for testing and learning the workflow
+Use SNDjango/Testing for testing.